D1gita7Duck/meowsic/readme.md

--search mechanism to be more accurate and to provide more options to choose from after searching instead of just one -settings window to change dark/light mode , quality of songs downloaded etc -ability for users to delete songs and metadata they dont need anymore -make progress bar to show progress of downloading song [TO_DO]
+-search mechanism to be more accurate and to provide more options to choose from after searching instead of just one -settings window to change dark/light mode , quality of songs downloaded etc -ability for users to delete songs and metadata they dont need anymore

 Version 1.5: